Jiayi079/JobHunter/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

 1. Server URL or IP: http://ec2-54-219-178-143.us-west-1.compute.amazonaws.com/
-2. SSH username
+2. SSH username: ubuntu
-3. SSH password or key.
+3. SSH password or key: s1.pem (inside server folder)
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database IP: 127.0.0.1 Port 3306
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.